nikfrank/snoop-hooks/README.md

 `div` and `p` are both `display: block` by default, so `blah` renders above `hmm`

-if we'd styled the `div` to be `position: fixed` at the top of the window, they would render on top of eachother because the `div` no longer pushes the `p` down the page (because it can only do that if it's IN FLOW)
+if we'd styled the `div` to be `position: fixed` at the top of the window, they would render on top of eachother because the `div` no longer pushes the `p` down the page (because it can only do that if it's IN THE FLOW)

-generally, we want to keep elements IN FLOW - we make exceptions in two cases:
+generally, we want to keep elements IN THE FLOW - we make exceptions in two cases:

 1. things that really actually need to stay in a fixed position on the screen (such as navbars or static footers)
-2. lowly elements positioned absolutely inside a meaningful container (as we saw with the `swanky-input-container`, which itself is still IN FLOW)
+2. lowly elements positioned absolutely inside a meaningful container (as we saw with the `swanky-input-container`, which itself is still IN THE FLOW)

 #### rendering the image